RahilEssani/Javascript-Ludo/README.md

 To run this project
--download all files and keep them in one folder
--open home.html to play ludo
+-download all files and keep them in one folder except dice.png place it inside a folder named fevicom -open home.html to play ludo